openid/fapi/fapi-2_0-message-signing.md

 Usage of PKCE in FAPI 2 provides protection for code leakage described in Section 5.4 of [@!JARM].

+# Privacy considerations

+In addition to the privacy considerations detailed in [@!FAPI2_Security_Profile_ID2] implementers should consider the privacy implications of storing messages for the purpose of non-repudiation.

+Such messages may well contain personally identifiable information and implementers should evaluate whether such messages need to be stored.
+If they are stored then adequate access controls must be put in place to protect that data.
+Such controls should follow data minimisation principles and ensure that there are tamper-proof audit logs.

 # Acknowledgements

 This specification was developed by the OpenID FAPI Working Group.